vegarsti/vegarsti.github.io/_posts/2020-03-21-how-do-pipes-work-sigpipe.md

 signal: broken pipe
 ```

-Turns out ignoring this is fairly easy.
+Turns out ignoring the `SIGPIPE` is signal also is one line.

 ```go
 // cat.go